 "Spock," she said, putting a hand on either side of his legs, "I told you I would never reject you.
 I never have and never will.
 The same is true now.
 How could you think it?"

 He held back from touching her for the simple reason that he wanted this building anticipation.
 They were like a moment years ago after Amanda's death when they spoke of Genesis.
-He was acutely aware of how close she was to him, less than a hand's breadth away.
+He was acutely aware of how close she was to him, a mere a hand's breadth away.
 "To be fair, Saavik, you believed I would reject you over Genesis."

 "It is different."